Bulge bracket

-Bulge bracket banks are the world's largest multi-national investment banks, serving mostly large corporations, institutional investors and governments.
-There is no definitive list of bulge bracket banks.
+Bulge bracket banks are the world's largest global investment banks, serving mostly large corporations, institutional investors and governments.
+The descriptor "bulge bracket" comes from the way investment banks are listed on the "tombstone", or public notification of a financial transaction, where the largest advisors on investment banking operations (mergers, acquisitions, IPOs, or debt issuance) are listed first.
+The designation of a bulge bracket bank is primarily based on the bank's financial advisory business, as opposed to sales and trading.

 Overview

 Bulge bracket banks usually provide both advisory and financing banking services, as well as the sales, market making, and research on a broad array of financial products including equities, credit, rates, commodities and their derivatives.
-They are also heavily involved in the invention of new financial products, such as mortgage-backed securities (MBS) in the 1980s, credit default swaps in the 1990s and collateralized debt obligations (CDO) in the 2000s and today, carbon emission trading and insurance-linked products.
+They are also heavily involved in the invention of new financial products, such as mortgage-backed securities (MBS) in the 1980s, credit default swaps (CDS) in the 1990s, collateralized debt obligations (CDO) in the 2000s, and today, carbon emission trading and insurance-linked products.

 Bulge bracket firms are usually primary dealers in US treasury securities.
 Bulge bracket banks are also global in the sense that they have a strong presence in all four of the world's major regions: the Americas, Europe, the Middle East and Africa (EMEA) and Asia-Pacific (APAC).

-The name comes from the way investment banks are listed on the "tombstone", or public notification of a financial transaction.
-The more important banks in a syndicate are listed first.
-The order is so important that, in 1987, five top investment banks withdrew from a syndicate underwriting a $2.4 billion debt issue for the Farmers Home Administration, because they would have been listed under other, smaller regional banks.
 There is often debate over which banks are considered to belong to the bulge bracket.
-Membership implies prestige, but there are no precise criteria for inclusion and financial power is transient.
-Various rankings are often cited, such as Thomson Reuters league tables, Bloomberg 20, or other league tables.
+Various rankings are often cited, such as Bloomberg 20, Mergermarket M&A league tables, or Thomson Reuters league tables, as well as other rankings.